carrotFoxx/services/docs/consul.rst

 .. describe:: Define/Adopt Strategy

-    this approach is based on fact what configuration is replicated in permanent matter from KV store elsewhere.
+    this approach is based on fact that configuration is replicated from KV store to elsewhere there it is store permanently (same version does not requires to be replicated twice, if the system hasn't experienced a critical outage and data-loss).

     writer changes the config and then "signals" to reader that fact via incrementing config version